Skip to main content

 Insurance companies, insurtechs, and health plan operators regulated by SUSEP and ANS.
 Immutable records of claims, policy changes, and fraud investigations are essential for regulatory compliance and legal disputes.

-ImmutableLog is designed for environments that require proof and auditability.
+ImmutableLog is designed for environments where regulators, auditors, and enterprise customers demand verifiable evidence.

-Independent audit: third parties can verify without trusting the operator
+Independent verification: auditors can verify without trusting the operator

 Verifiable Integrity